lllirunze/Research-on-Dynamic-Normalization-method-in-Vision-Transformer/readme.md

 ## Update

+### March 26, 2023

+After 300 epochs, we got the accuracy of ViT model including training accuracy: 86.99% and test accuracy: 40.00%.

+Actually, the accuracy of base model isn't high enough but the accuracy cannot improve with the increase of epoch.

 ### March 23, 2023: Store weights and bias

 The parameters such as weights and bias can be stored in the .pth files.
 As a result, we can use them to continue our experiment although previous ones are forced termination for the sake of some strange conditions.